A Linearly Convergent Conditional Gradient Algorithm with Applications to Online and Stochastic Optimization: A Linearly Convergent Conditional Gradient Algorithm for Smooth and Strongly Convex Optimization over Polyhedral Sets

-where we assume that $f$ is $\beta$-smooth and $\sigma$-strongly convex and $\mP$ is a polytope.
-We assume that we have a LLO oracle for $\mP$ - $\mathcal{A}(x,r,c)$.
-In section \ref{sec:llo} we show that given an oracle for linear minimization over $\mP$ , such a LLO oracle could be constructed.
+where we assume that $f$ is $\beta$-smooth and $\sigma$-strongly convex, and $\mP$ is a polytope.
+We further assume that we have a LLOO oracle for $\mP$ - $\mathcal{A}(x,r,c)$, as defined in Subsection \ref{subsec:cond_grad_intro} .
+In section \ref{sec:llo} we show that given an oracle for linear minimization over $\mP$ , such a LLOO oracle could be efficiently constructed.